Embossing & Debossing

 We are one of the few companies in Australasia that can provide a comprehensive range of services focusing on bottle performance and design.
 We can recommend various closure options and determine what bottling, capping and labeling equipment may be required to be installed or altered.
 We can also adapt bottle mouth finishes to suit almost any type of closure.

 Chandler can work with your own creations or you can work with our affiliated enterprise, Grenache Bottle Design, to workshop, develop and design a unique glass package that is truly yours.

 Mould establishment costs do apply.

 For French Green, Antique, Dark Green or Flint coloured bottles we produce an MOQ of around 300,000 units, which you can draw from as required (delivery minimums do apply).

 For Crystal glass, High Flint and Extra Flint, the MOQ is 50,000 units.

 Designing a unique bottle involves the development of a new bottle mould.
 Prices of a new mould vary depending on your annual demand and run size.

-Mould establishment costs for a wine bottle can range between USD 10,000 for an embossed or de-bossed brand element on an existing bottle form, and up to USD 25,000, depending on final design, for a completely new bottle shape with or without personalised embellishments.
+Mould establishment costs of an embossed or de-bossed brand element on an existing bottle form is approx. USD 25,000, depending on final design, for a completely new bottle shape with or without personalised embellishments.